maryossing/IMDbgame/README.md

 # IMDbgame

-   Python application that uses PostGres SQL to download IMDb data, create SQL database, and search the database to perform different functions for given user input names
+   Python application that uses PostgreSQL to download IMDb data, create SQL database, and search the database to perform different functions for given user input names

 ## Description
-Python application that uses PostGres SQL to download IMDb data, create SQL database, and search the database to perform different functions such as:
+Python application that uses PostgreSQL to download IMDb data, create SQL database, and search the database to perform different functions such as:
     IMDb game: ask user for a name of an actor/writer/director, use database to find what four movies IMDb lists as an actor/writer/director's most known films,